ljcs/node-static-server/README.md

 	a. if this does not work due to admin issues, use _"sudo npm install -g express"_ this will ask for credentials (password)
 5. Install dash _"npm install dash"_
 6. Execute the _server.js_ file by typing _"node server.js"_
-7. In your browser type: "localhost:3000" // or whatever you used as a number
+7. In your browser type: "localhost:3000" or whatever you used as a number for the port

 ## Returning to the local server